willbui69/english_2021/README.md

-# problem and mission identifications

-The mission of this project is forming a learning platform where Vietnamese people can easily develop the cornerstone of English language.
-While there are multiple Vietnamese sources for english learners out there, it is hard to find one that reliable, systematical and importantly accessible freely.
-As a result, this public project is introduce to fill this gap.

 # For English experts

-This learning platform aims to provide the foundation for Vietnamese learners on their way of mastering English language.
-I believe that the knowledge base plays an important role for people who lost their track of learning English.
-I also hold a belief that the base knowlege is not the basic knowledge as many think, but the crucial part and maybe the hard bits for anyone to grab.
-Thus, we will design an English course so learners have a sense of confidence to move on forwards with other advanced courses after they mastering all topics provided by us.
+This learning platform aims to provide the foundation for Vietnamese learners on their way of mastering the English language.
+I believe that the knowledge base plays an important role for people who have lost their track of learning English.
+I also hold a belief that the base knowledge is not the basic knowledge as many think, but the crucial part and maybe the hard bits for anyone to grab.
+Thus, we will design an English course so learners have a sense of confidence to move on forwards with other advanced courses after they master all topics provided by us.

 The content of this course will be divided into weekly classes.
 Each week, we will teach different topics in order from easy to hard.
-Initialy, we have:
+Initially, we have:

  Week 0: Learn how to learn
  Week 1: English word classes